Dynamic Probabilistic Reliable Broadcast: Security and Performance

 We use simulations to make a comparative analysis between Bracha's reliable broadcast, the probabilistic reliable broadcast from~\cite{scalable-rb-disc} (hereby called \emph{scalable} broadcast) and our witness-based reliable broadcast.
 We implemented all three protocols in Golang.
 For the simulation software, we used \emph{Mininet}~\cite{lantz2010network} to run all processes in a single machine.
-Mininet leverages OS-level virtualization features, such as processes and network namespaces to provide node isolation, allowing control over communication parameters such as bandwidth and network delays between nodes.

 \myparagraph{Setup.} We used a Linode dedicated CPU virtual machine \cite{linode-vm} with $64$ cores, $512$GB of RAM, running Linux 5.4.0-148-generic Kernel \hide{Ubuntu 20.04 OS}with Mininet version 2.3.0.dev6 and Open vSwitch \cite{open-vswitch} version 2.13.8.